 3. Deliver Other Goods

 If the thought of delivering only prepared food strikes you as monotonous, why not branch out?
-Consider these non-restaurant delivery options:
+Consider these non-restaurant (or not-only-restaurant) delivery options:

 - Postmates.
 Postmates doesn’t formally distinguish between its restaurant delivery and non-restaurant delivery operations.
 If you sign up for Postmates, there’s a good chance you’ll find yourself delivering more than just pre-made meals.